Glenda J Ashleigh

 Legal Marriages – Australia

-As an authorised, Commonwealth-registered Marriage Celebrant (CMC) I conduct legal marriages for all people.
-These Wedding ceremonies ensure that your marriage is valid.
+As a Commonwealth-registered Marriage Celebrant (CMC) I am authorised to conduct legal marriages for all people.
+These Wedding ceremonies ensure that your marriage is a valid marriage.

-I also observe the requirements of Copyright in ceremonies as well as a range of Fair Trading, and Workplace Health and Safety legislative requirements.
+I also apply the requirements of Copyright in ceremonies as well as a range of Fair Trading, and Workplace Health and Safety legislative requirements.

-As a member of The Australian Marriage Celebrants Association Inc. I follow the association’s Code of Ethics which supports the Commonwealth Code of Practice for Marriage Celebrants.
+The Australian Federation of Civil Celebrants has a professional Code of Ethics which supports the Commonwealth Code of Practice for Marriage Celebrants.
+I follow these codes.

-The Right Questions and Answers for Legal Marriages
+Ask the Right Questions and get the Right Answers for Legal Marriages

-What legal documents do I need before I get married?
+What official documents do I need before I have a legal marriage?

 You must produce official certificates and documents issued by the registering authorities.
 Go to the Resources and Links page for web sites of Australian registering authorities.